CodeCoupler Webpack Hello World

 Watch Changes

-If running npm start the Webpack dev server will start watch all the used files in the src
+When you run npm start the Webpack dev server starts watching all the files used in the src

-directory and all changes in the static directory (modifying, adding, deleting files) 1.
+directory and all changes to the static directory (modifying, adding or deleting files) 1.

 Now start a terminal and type:

-The compilation will start and right after that a browser.
-You should see now the ingenious message "Hello World".
+The compilation will start, and then a browser will open.
+You should now see the message "Hello World".

-If you go back into the editor, change the message and save the file the recompilation will start automatically and the browser reloads the page with your new message.
+If you go back to the editor, change the message, and save the file, the recompilation will start automatically, and the browser will reload the page with your new message.

 Build